On the Day of the TExMaT Test

 The Registration Bulletin and all other applicable rules of the State Board for Educator Certification (Texas Administrative Code, Title 19, Part 7) govern your participation in the TExMaT program.

 The following general guidelines apply to both PBT and CAT tests.
 See more specific procedures and regulations for PBT and CAT testing below.
-All of these procedures and guidelines begin when you are admitted to the test center, end when you leave the test center and include breaks.
+All of these procedures and guidelines begin when you are admitted to the test center, include breaks and end when you leave the test center and include breaks.

 - Test centers do not have large waiting areas.
 Friends or relatives who accompany you to the test center will not be permitted to wait in the test center or be in contact with you while you are taking the test.
-Except for ETS-authorized observers, visitors are not permitted in the testing room while testing is in progress.
+Except for ETS-authorized observers, visitors are not permitted in the testing room while testing is in progress, including breaks.

 - ID verification at the test center may include photographing and fingerprinting.
 It may also include videotaping or other forms of electronic ID confirmation.
 If you refuse to participate in these security measures, you will not be permitted to test and you will forfeit your registration and test fees.
 This is in addition to the requirement that you must present valid and acceptable identification.